top of page

 Fees include: registration and field fees, lectures, field and laboratory gear, housing and meals as described above.
 Academic credits/tuition not included in the above cost.

 Academic Credit (optional): 3 or 6 undergraduate (graduate - if applicable) credits can be earned through University of South Florida - additional USF tuition.
 See USF Program Brochure for more information.
 USF procedures and deadlines apply.
-Contact Dr. Jonathan Bethard at USF for more details.
+Click the link below or contact Dr. Jonathan Bethard at USF for more details.

 bottom of page